Andy Konwinski: Research

+Konwinski is also co-author of the O’Reilly Learning Spark Book.

+Personal life

+Konwinski is married and has two daughters.

-Recognition and pub
+Recognition

 In 2025, Konwinski delivered the commencement address at the University of California, Berkeley for the College of Computing, Data Science, and Society.
 The address took place over two ceremonies at the Greek Theatre in Berkeley, California.

 At the 2024 NeurIPS conference in Vancouver, he announced the Konwinski Prize, a $1 million competition to advance AI capabilities in real-world software engineering, by incentivizing open-source progress on a contamination-free version of the SWE-Bench benchmark.

 In 2025, Konwinski and Turing Award recipient David Patterson gave academic talks on their "Shaping AI" paper to university computer science departments across the United States.